amir-asadi7/TheraView/README.md

 - Install Raspberry Pi OS Lite ✅
 - Verify 1080p at 30 FPS capture with MJPG ✅
 - Add GStreamer preview output to an HTML page ✅
+- Add recording in segments
 - Confirm recording stability
 - Test power bank duration
+- Add status LED(s)
 - Add the first enclosure design
 - Use the Bluetooth button on the tripod mount to trigger camera recording
 - Add an RTC module for reliable time tracking